-2 Information Dynamics
+2. Information Dynamics

 The background to the logical systems that follow is a move that has been called a "Dynamic Turn" in logic, making informational acts of inference, but also observations, or questions, into explicit first-class citizens in logical theory that have their own valid laws that can be brought out in the same mathematical style that has served standard logic so well for so long.
-The program has been developed in great detail in (van Benthem, 1996; van Benthem, 2010) drawing together a wide range of relevant literature, but we will only use some basic components here.
-These are both single events of information change and, later on in this paper, longer-term interactive processes of information change.
-Towards the end of the paper, we will also briefly refer to other dynamic components of rational agency that seem relevant to games, with dynamic logics for acts of strategy change, or even preference change.
+The program has been developed in great detail in [19,33] drawing together a wide range of relevant literature, but we will only use some basic components here: single events of information change and, later on in this paper, longer-term interactive processes of information change.
+Towards the end of the paper, we will also briefly refer to other dynamic components of rational agency, with dynamic logics for acts of strategy change, or even preference change.